Headshot of Armaghan Behlum

 The Gist

-Armaghan Behlum, a senior software engineer at AKASA, has a breadth of engineering experience.
+Armaghan Behlum, a senior software engineering manager at AKASA, has a breadth of engineering experience.
 Previously at Verily and Google, he was drawn to AKASA for a number of reasons — the talent, the culture, the mission.
 Has the company met his expectations and delivered?
 Behlum tells it all, including reasons why engineers looking for a change of pace and a great challenge should join AKASA.

 Strong Engineering Talent and Culture